dallasLab/labLogistics/wiki.md

 + a Manuscript folder: a folder containing the relevant manuscript files.

+> An example template for a project is [provided here](https://github.com/dallasLab/project-template)

 Structuring a project in this fashion from day 1 allows the project to immediately take shape, and encourages the proper documentation of research flow.
 That is, I expect that the manuscript files will begin more like a protocol.
 The methods section will contain all the relevant information to reproduce the experiment, and the analysis files will contain the code mirroring the methods.

 ## collaboration

 I do not need to be coauthor on every manuscript coming out of the lab, and I encourage students to research and publish independently of me.
-That being said, research using lab resources may be more suitable for my coauthorship, and I am happy to actively contribute to the project, or to allow the student to work independently.
+That being said, research using lab resources may be more suitable for my co-authorship, and I am happy to actively contribute to the project, or to allow the student to work independently.
 I also encourage students to collaborate with other scientists within LSU and outside.
 However, new collaborations should be discussed with me before students initiate them (if possible).